 Nonprofit vs. For-Profit Debt Consolidation Companies

-There are distinct differences when you choose a nonprofit debt consolidation company instead of those whose solution is debt settlement.
+There are distinct differences between nonprofit debt consolidation companies and those whose solution is debt settlement.

 It’s all about the bottom line.
 Are they serving YOUR bottom line?
 Or THEIRS?

-Nonprofit debt relief companies offer solutions that are best for your situation, not driven by a sales commission or profit motive.
+Nonprofit debt relief agencies offer solutions that are best for your situation, not driven by a sales commission or profit motive.
 The for-profit companies are sometimes criticized for offering products, services and advice that are best for the company’s bottom line instead of the client’s best interests.

 Here’s how to tell the difference between a nonprofit debt relief company and another debt relief company:

 - The NFCC affiliation.
 Always look for that.
 NFCC member organizations are all 501(c)(3) nonprofit debt relief companies.

 - You shouldn’t be charged up-front fees.
 The Telemarketing Sales Rule for Debt Relief Companies stipulates that no debt relief company can charge up-front fees before providing a service.
-Nonprofits have minimum set-up charges and monthly fees for their debt management program, but those typically are much less expensive than the fees for debt settlement.
+Nonprofits have minimum set-up charges and monthly fees for their debt management program, but those typically are much lower than the fees for debt settlement.
 Beware of any company that has high fees, vague fees or insists upon voluntary fees beyond your means.
 Those are red flags.

 - Check with the Better Business Bureau.
 Are there complaints against a debt relief company?
 How have they been resolved?
 Complaints range from poor customer service to false advertising to improper billing.

-- Check with the state attorney general and/or consumer protection bureau.
+- Check with your state attorney general and/or consumer protection bureau.
 Make sure the debt relief company is licensed in your state.
 Ask if there are actions or ongoing investigations involving the company.

 - Nonprofit debt relief companies should offer you a free budget analysis.
 That means thorough credit counseling and budget counseling is free.
 Accept no less.